An Uncommon Revitalization Happening in Omaha

 We also provided civil engineering services for two apartment complexes that are under construction.
 The 171-unit Hello Apartments located north of the Ashton Building is scheduled to open this summer.
 Construction is also set to begin later this year on the $30 million Dizzy Mule complex, named after the area’s historical mule barn.
 The building will include 18,000 square feet of retail space and 172 residences.

 Just across the street from the Ashton Building is the 40,000-square-foot Millwork Park, which opened in November 2021.
 Park designer, Alley Poyner Macchietto Architecture, called on us to help design a welcoming, accessible, and equitable park for the community.
-Katie teamed up with Olsson Studio landscape architect Kayla Meyer to get the job done.
+Katie teamed up with Olsson landscape architect Kayla Meyer to get the job done.

 We produced efficient and pedestrian-friendly civil designs for the park that include a greenspace, basketball court, children’s play area, dining and performing areas, and a skatepark.
 Olsson introduced the idea of including a dedicated spot for skateboarders at Millwork Park, and it’s now Omaha’s first skatepark with lights for evening use.